 Women Who Inspire

-Coming off a year when women were disproportionately impacted by the pandemic, which drove two million female workers out of the workforce in 2020, it is more important than ever to recognize the strength and immense talent of the women who make up the food and beverage industry.
+It is more important than ever to recognize the strength and immense talent of the women who make up the food and beverage industry.
 From thought-provoking authors to pioneering chefs to impactful organizers, we’ve gathered some of our most loved female-focused stories (all written by women, in fact) in celebration of International Women’s Day and the inspiring women who have long shaped Southern food and continue to push it forward.

 Written by Erin Byers Murray | Photo by Ken Goodman